Comment on:

 Organisational responsibility of heads of research institutions

 The heads of HEIs and non-HEI research institutions create the basic framework for research.
 They are responsible for ensuring adherence to and the promotion of good practice, and for appropriate career support for all researchers.
 The heads of research institutions guarantee the necessary conditions to enable researchers to comply with legal and ethical standards.
-The basic framework includes clear written policies and procedures for staff selection and development as well as for early career support and equal opportunity.
+The basic framework includes clear written policies and procedures for staff selection and development as well as for the support of early career researchers and equal opportunities.

 Explanations: